Skip to content Skip to footer

 A variety of days between

-May and July, depending on your schedule and activity at the ranch.
+May and July, or October and November depending on your schedule and activity at the ranch.
 This time will be most important since weeds will be in the rosette or flowering stage, making them easier to identify.
 Brandon Palmer, our Regional Stewardship Lead, will lead an orientation session on using the QuickCapture app.

 WHERE:

-Trout Creek Ranch headquarters (about 15 min south of Fields)
+Trout Creek Ranch headquarters (about 15 min south of Fields), and within the Pueblo and Trout Creek Mountains.

 Google Maps Directions.
 (Additional directions will be provided).